I had never seen trauma until I looked into the eyes of that little 5-year-old Rohingya boy.

 “Rohingya?”
 I asked him.
 Embarrassingly, I had no idea what he was talking about.

 “Yeah, you know.
 From Rakhine State.
 In Myanmar.
 Many of them pay traffickers to take them to Malaysia.
 But a lot of them end up in Thailand instead.
-They’re terribly persecuted in Myanmar.”
+The situation is bad in Myanmar right now.”

 I had to hold myself back from asking any further questions because I was embarrassed that I had never heard of these people before.